Ancastal/Contrastive-Post-Editing-Simulation/README.md

 - Failed translations are automatically retried
 - Progress is saved after each batch
 - Interruption-safe with automatic progress saving
+- Few-shot examples are cached in `cache/few_shots/` for faster subsequent runs

 ## Triplet Generation